 Fight Scams with Better Reporting

 The ScamClassifier model is a voluntary classification structure that supports consistent and detailed classification, reporting, analysis and identification of scams and related trends – a prerequisite to help promote accuracy of scam reporting, detection and mitigation.
 It can be used as a standalone classification structure – or applied either before or after the FraudClassifierSM model is used more broadly to classify an incident as fraud.
+Explore how the two models can be leveraged together.

 Similar to the FraudClassifier model, the ScamClassifier model does not depend on the communication method, payment application or payment type.
 The ScamClassifier model uses a series of questions to differentiate and classify scams by methods, categories and types.
 Classification begins with the scam definition, the use of deception or manipulation intended to achieve financial gain, to distinguish an actual or attempted scam from other types of fraud.
 Subsequent questions determine the results of the scam, method of deception and scam type.
 The model further facilitates accurate scam classification by including definitions and examples of the nine scam types shown in the graphic below.